Mating parabolic rational maps with Hecke groups: Mating parabolic rational maps with Farey and Hecke maps

 \section{Mating parabolic rational maps with Farey and Hecke maps}

 The goal of this section is to construct pinched polynomial-like maps as matings of hybrid classes coming from rational maps $R\in\pmb{\mathcal{B}}_d$ with the Hecke and Farey maps.
-To carry out these mating constructions in a common setting, we will introduce a family of external maps that contain the Farey and Hecke maps, possibly up to restriction to a smaller domain.
+The construction of such pinched polynomial-like maps only depends on certain qualitative properties of the Farey and Hecke maps, and not on the specific maps themselves.
+Hence, we carry out these mating constructions in a unified setting.
+To this end, we will introduce a family of external maps that contain the Farey and Hecke maps, possibly up to restriction to a smaller domain.
 These maps, which are termed \emph{Farey-like maps}, will be shown to admit matings with the above hybrid classes.

 Recall that all rational maps in $\pmb{\mathcal{B}}_d$ have the parabolic Blaschke product $B_d$ as their external map.
-To construct the desired pinched polynomial-like maps, we need to show that Farey-like maps are quasiconformally conjugate to the external map $B_d$ in a pinched neighborhood of the circle.
-Quasiconformal compatibility results of this flavor (between parabolic maps) was first established by the second author in her thesis \cite{L1}.
-There, a class of maps called parabolic-like maps was introduced, and a straightening theorem for such maps was proved (see Section~\ref{para_like_maps_subsec}).
-Similar techniques were extended to other settings in \cite{LLMM3,BL1,LMM23}.
-Below we present two proofs of the existence of the desired quasiconformal conjugacy for our class of maps.
-They apply the key ingredient, the Fatou coordinate at the parabolic point, in different ways: one proof is based on a classical theorem of Warschawski, the other the dividing arcs method of \cite{L1}.
+To construct the desired pinched polynomial-like maps, we need to show that Farey-like maps are quasiconformally conjugate to the external map $B_d$ in a pinched neighbourhood of the circle.
+Quasiconformal compatibility results of this flavor (between parabolic maps) was first established by the second author \cite{L1}, and similar techniques were extended to other settings in \cite{LLMM3,BL1,LMM23}.